Arches des Sambles, de la Garoute and Vigne Fère from Morière la Tourne

 (2) Retrace your steps and rejoin the route to the right.
 Continue along the path, which winds several times but generally heads north.
 Pass under the power lines, ignore a path branching off to the right and walk for about a hundred metres to reach a junction.

-(3) On the left, you’ll notice a stone placed on a small rock: take the path through the undergrowth in this direction, heading west.
-It’s barely visible at first, mainly marked by cairns and occasionally by rare blue markings on the trees.
+(3) Note a stone placed on a small rock to the left and the number 2 on a tree: take the path through the undergrowth in this direction, heading west; it is barely visible at first, mainly marked by cairns and occasionally by rare blue markings on the trees.
 About 150 m further on, look out for the remains of a charcoal burner’s hut on the right.
 There, as you go round a large rock, you’ll discover a tiny rock shelter whose entrance isn’t visible from the track.

 (5) Charcoal Burners’ Arch: leave the arch on your right.
 Further on, pass a tall rock on your left with a small cavity at its base and, 20 m later, turn left under a tree growing horizontally.
 When you reach the middle of a group of rocks, turn left again and pass between two rocks where you’ll need to use your hands a little.
 Join the marked path to the west.